 Although much sabotage is covert, some is open, such as when activists hammer nosecones of nuclear missiles or pour blood on military files and then wait to be arrested.
 In these principled sabotage actions, the symbolism of damaging technologies is of far greater significance than the actual physical damage.
-This sort of sabotage highlights the dual role of all sabotage, namely in actually damaging or hindering technologies and in symbolizing the existence of resistance to those using or running the technologies.
+This sort of sabotage highlights the dual role of all sabotage, namely in actually damaging or hindering technologies and in symbolizing the existence of resistance to those operating the technologies.

-E. Strategies for Moving toward Technology Oriented to Nonviolent Action
+Strategies for Moving Toward Technology Oriented to Nonviolent Action